-CoA/ CoC Requirement Section How Addressed 5S If noise generating construction works are undertaken outside the standard daytime construction hours and/or measured construction noise levels at nearest residences are greater than 75 dB(A) LAeq, the following additional noise mitigation measures would be considered: • Localised acoustic screens, comprising a solid structure such as plywood fencing to surround noise generating construction plant or work locations.
-To be effective for ground level noise, the screens would be lined with acoustic absorptive material, at least 2 m in Section 3.7 (Table 3-8) - NV7, NV8 Where OOHW are identified as being required these works would be subject to Out of Hours Works Protocol - Addendum prepared for the Project as per NV9.
-Where noise emissions from construction works are identified as being above 75 dB(A) L {Aeq15minute} at nearby residences, at-source mitigation (in addition to respite) will be considered, as per NV7. height and installed within 5 m of the noise source.
-Dominant noise-generating mechanical plant would be fitted with feasible noise mitigation controls such as exhaust mufflers and engine shrouds.
-Respite periods of one hour are recommended for every continuous three-hour period of work; alternatively, daytime works would be scheduled between 9.00 am and 12.00 pm, and between 2.00 pm and 5.00 pm.
-Where practical, and when night works are being undertaken, noisy construction work would be undertaken during the less sensitive 6.00 pm to 10.00 pm evening period.
+- Localised acoustic screens, comprising a solid structure such as plywood fencing to surround noise generating construction plant or work locations.
+To be effective for ground level noise, the screens would be lined with acoustic absorptive material, at least 2 m in height and installed within 5 m of the noise source. - Dominant noise-generating mechanical plant would be fitted with feasible noise mitigation controls such as exhaust mufflers and engine shrouds. - Respite periods of one hour are recommended for every continuous three-hour period of work; alternatively, daytime works would be scheduled between 9.00 am and 12.00 pm, and between 2.00 pm and 5.00 pm. - Where practical, and when night works are being undertaken, noisy construction work would be undertaken during the less sensitive 6.00 pm to 10.00 pm evening period.

-CoA/ CoC Requirement Section How Addressed 5AK The ambient noise monitoring surveys within Casula, Wattle Grove and Glenfield would be continued throughout the construction and operation of the Project (with annual reporting of noise results up to two years beyond the completion of Full Build).
+The ambient noise monitoring surveys within Casula, Wattle Grove and Glenfield would be continued throughout the construction and operation of the Project (with annual reporting of noise results up to two years beyond the completion of Full Build).
 The noise surveys would quantify any potential noise from the Project and identify any trends/changes in the ambient noise environment during the progressive development.

+5AK

+contribution from the operation of the Project would be continually applied to the detailed design of the Project to ensure it includes appropriate mitigation measures to reduce and control noise during construction and Works Protocol - Addendum prepared for the Project as per NV9.

+Where noise emissions from construction works are identified as being above 75 dB(A) LAeq15minute at nearby residences, at-source mitigation (in addition to respite) will be considered, as per NV7.

 MPWS 2/3 CNVMP The requirements of 5AK are addressed by the MPW 2/3 CNVMP.

-The measured noise levels and contribution from the operation of the Project would be continually applied to the detailed design of the Project to ensure it includes appropriate mitigation measures to reduce and control noise during construction and operation.
+operation.
 The monitoring data would also include any changes to the ambient noise environment from new or changed developments in the area.
 In the event of any noise or vibration related complaint or adverse comment from the community, noise and ground vibration levels would be measured at the potentially affected premises, where reasonable and feasible.
-In accordance with procedures in the CNVMP and ONVMP, the measured noise and/or vibration levels would then be assessed to ascertain if remedial action is required

-14 Construction may be carried out only between 7.00am and 5.00pm Monday to Saturday, unless construction cannot be heard at the nearest residence
+In accordance with procedures in the CNVMP and ONVMP, the measured noise and/or vibration levels would then be assessed to ascertain if remedial action is required CDC 230 0736/01 14 Construction may be carried out only between 7.00am and 5.00pm Monday to Saturday, unless construction cannot be heard at the nearest residence Construction hours are consistent with CDC conditions.
+Where OOHW are identified as being required these works would be subject to Out of Hours Works Protocol - Addendum prepared for the Project.
+CDC 250 0077/01 Construction may be corried out only Construction hours are consistent with CDC conditions.
+14 between 7.00am and 5.00pm Monday to Saturday, unless construction cannot be heard at the nearest residence Where OOHW are identified as being required these works would be subject to Out of Hours Works Protocol - Addendum prepared for the Project

-Section 3.1

-Construction hours are consistent with CDC conditions.

-Where OOHW are identified as being required these works would be subject to Out of Hours Works Protocol - Addendum prepared for the Project